Costs Of Owning A Home: A Complete Guide

 Closing costs are all the fees and charges you’ll incur throughout the process of closing on your loan and purchasing your home.
 Closing costs include things like lender fees, taxes, insurance, title search fee, etc.

-To get a better idea of how much this would all cost, let’s assume you’re buying a home at the current median sales price: $346,800.
+To get a better idea of how much this would all cost, let’s assume you’re buying a new home at the current median sales price: $346,800.

 If you put down 3%, you’d need $10,404 in cash just for your down payment.
 If you put down 20%, which would allow you to avoid mortgage insurance, you’d need $69,360.